| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 where insulin is produced, these mineral deficiency symptoms

+can lead to insulin abnormalities and diabetes.
 In other endocrine tissues, where hormones are generated,

 these same metabolic alterations can lead to associated